CRogers/should-not-typecheck/README.md

 main :: IO ()
 main = hspec $ do
-  decsribe 4 $ do -- Oops!
+  describe 4 $ do -- Oops!
    -- ...
 ```